M. Karunanidhi: First term as Chief minister (1969–1971)

 On 3 February 1969, the existing chief minister Annadurai died of cancer.
-On 9 February 1969, the DMK's MLAs chose Karunanidhi to lead the party.
+On 9 February 1969, the DMK's MLAs chose Karunanidhi to lead the party with help of M. G. Ramachandran who his long-time friend.
 He was also chosen as the DMK's legislative assembly leader.
 Karunanidhi was appointed chief minister on 10 February 1969, the next day and was sworn in by Governor Sardar Ujjal Singh.
 Members of the DMK selected him as the leader of the DMK on 27 July 1969, a position that had been kept vacant during Annadurai's tenure in honour of Periyar.

 The six Ministers of Annadurai's Cabinet were kept by Karunanidhi.
 In addition to his own ministries, Karunanidhi took on the ministries of late Annadurai and Nedunchezhiyan, who had refused to join his cabinet.

 He once found himself in a difficult situation in the state Assembly when members of the Congress party and Rajagopalachari's Swatantra Party hammered him and his amateur ministers with hard questions.
 Swatantra Party MP HV Hande described his new government as 'third rate.'
 Karunanidhi sprang up and exclaimed, 'Sorry, this is not third-rate government', This is a fourth-rate government."
 The house was startled for a few minutes.
 Some people believed Karunanidhi had admitted to the government's incompetence.
 Then Karunanidhi indicated that his government of Shudras, the lowest caste in the caste hierarchy which enraged the opposition.

 Karunanidhi started sending letters to his party members in Murasoli, opening with the words "Udan pirappe" (My blood brothers).
 These letters covered a wide range of themes, including the DMK's philosophy, his justifications for various party actions, and encouragements to party members to work very hard throughout electoral campaigns, among other things.
 Karunanidhi sent around 7,000 of these letters to party leaders between 1969 and his death in December 2016.
 They were later published in seven volumes.

 Karunanidhi sponsored and presided over a State Autonomy Conference in Madras on 12 September 1970, which included Periyar, West Bengal Chief Minister Ajoy Mukherjee, numerous Parliamentarians, and other dignitaries.

-During his tenure, he granted legal status to self-respect marriages and implemented a number of other programs aimed at protecting women and children.
-Karunanidhi's administration established the Sattanathan commission for backward classes in 1969 to recognize underprivileged groups and give them with representation in government employment and educational institutions.
+During his tenure, he granted legal status to Self-Respect marriages and implemented a number of other programs aimed at protecting women and children.
+Karunanidhi's administration established the Sattanathan commission for backward classes in 1969 to recognise underprivileged groups and give them with representation in government employment and educational institutions.
 He implemented the "Manu Needhi Thittam", which mandated district officials to set aside a day every week to hear public grievances, and set up grievance redress procedures.
 Karunanidhi founded the Tamil Nadu Slum Clearance Board in September 1970 to build permanent houses for those living in slums.
-His government gave free eye surgeries for the blind from the 'Kannoli Thittam" In 1970, he proposed the Tamil Nadu Land Reforms (Reduction of Ceiling on Land) Act, which cut the maximum amount of land a family could possess to 15 standard acres, down from 30 acres under the previous Congress rule.
+His government gave free eye surgeries for the blind from the 'Kannoli Thittam" In 1970, he proposed the Tamil Nadu Land Reforms (Reduction of Ceiling on Land) Act, which cut the maximum amount of land a family could possess up to 15 standard acres, down from 30 acres under the previous Congress rule.